stephengold/kk-physics/README.md

 dependencies on the KK Physics library and appropriate jolt-jni native libraries.
 The build tool should automatically resolve the remaining dependencies.

-Current jolt-jni releases provide 24 native libraries, each specific to a particular platform, build type, and build flavor.
+Current jolt-jni releases provide 24 desktop native libraries, each specific to a particular platform, build type, and build flavor.

-Six platforms are supported:
+Six desktop platforms are supported:
 + "Linux64" (Linux on x86_64 CPUs)
 + "Linux_ARM32hf" (Linux on 32-bit ARM CPUs with hardware floating-point)
 + "Linux_ARM64" (Linux on aarch64 CPUs)